annkarpinski/DU_Homework9_READMEGenerator/test.md

 To install necessary dependencies, run the following command:

 ```
-sdfh
+npm i
 ```

 ## Usage

-Be aware of the following when using this repo: sdfh
+Be aware of the following when using this repo:
+It gives you shiny hair and radiant skin.

 ## License

-APACHE%202.0
+APACHE_2.0

  ## Contributing

- To contribute to sdfh, take note of: sdfh
+ To contribute to Super Awesome Project, take note of: Contributing will give you the superpower of your choice.

  and follow these steps: